 It's important for households, like businesses, to have both a net worth statement (balance sheet) and a budget (income and expense statement).
 We will identify all possible retirement income sources, both government and personal, and complete the net worth statement and budget to determine your retirement and estate planning needs.
 With these documents we will build a retirement plan which, in turn, will help to discover what surplus remains to be dispersed between your beneficiaries.
-We will also discuss the need for a proper legally-drafted will, enduring power of attorney and/or a personal care directive.
+We will also discuss the impact of COVID-19, the need for a proper legally-drafted will, enduring power of attorney and/or a personal care directive.
 Some math calculations are required with a calculator (see course notes for recommendations for purchase or to download to your cellphone, tablet or computer) so that you become familiar with the logic and mechanics involved with organizing your affairs.

 By completion of this course, successful students will be able to: